 Keep reading to find out more about the best time to start feeding puffs to your baby as well as some nutritional information and some great puff recipes you can try at home.

-What age can babies eat puffs?
+When can babies eat puffs?

 Puffs are considered to be one of the best finger foods for babies because they dissolve quickly and are ideal for promoting fine motor skills.
 However, they shouldn’t be the first thing you try to feed your baby.

 Most puff brands recommend them for crawling babies, but this is not necessarily a good guide as some babies begin crawling early and others do not begin crawling until much later.
-Some babies skip crawling completely.
-Gerber products list a specific age on their products as well and recommend their puffs for babies who are 8 months and up
+Some babies even skip crawling completely.
+Gerber products list a specific age on their products as well and recommend their puffs for babies who are 8 months and up.

 It is generally recommended that babies start finger foods between 7-11 months.
 Since every baby learns and develops at a different rate, it is best to watch for certain milestones and discuss with your pediatrician to determine what time is best for your baby.